 Mechanism of Action

 Methadone hydrochloride is a mu-agonist; a synthetic opioid analgesic with multiple actions qualitatively similar to those of morphine, the most prominent of which involves the central nervous system and organs composed of smooth muscle.
-The principal therapeutic uses for methadone are analgesia and detoxification or maintenance in opioid addiction.
-The methadone abstinence syndrome, although qualitatively similar to that of morphine, differs in that the onset is slower, the course is more prolonged, and the symptoms are less severe.
+The methadone withdrawal syndrome, although qualitatively similar to that of morphine, differs in that the onset is slower, the course is more prolonged, and the symptoms are less severe.

 Some data also indicate that methadone acts as an antagonist at the N-methyl-D-aspartate (NMDA) receptor.
 The contribution of NMDA receptor antagonism to methadone’s efficacy is unknown.
 Other NMDA receptor antagonists have been shown to produce neurotoxic effects in animals.